gomes-fdr/wttd/README.md

 # wttd
-Minhas lições do curso welcome to the django
+My lessons from the Welcome to the Django course.